-- An interested provider contacts the SC Voucher Control Center and indicates that they are interested in becoming enrolled in the SC Voucher Program. - 2) A Non-Related FFN Application for Consideration of Enrollment form (DSS Form 3775) is sent to the potential provider. - 3) Upon receipt of the paperwork, the provider completes the following forms: DSS Form 3775 Application for Consideration of Enrollment. - 4) Upon receipt of the completed DSS Form 3775, SC Voucher Program staff will review the information and send the DSS Form 1706 - Criminal Background Check Questionaire to the child care provider for all family members 15 years and older along with the Form 37124 - Central Registry Form for all household memembers 18 years and older. - 5) Once SC Voucher Program Staff receive the completed documents and the SLED/FBI, Central Registry and sex offender checks are satisfactory, the potential FFN provider will then receive a full enrollment packet to become enrolled: - Family, Friend, and Neighbor Child Care Enrollment and Agreement, DSS Form 3774 - b.
-Family, Friend, and Neighbor Child Care Certification, DSS Form 3776 - c.
-IRS Form W-9 - d.
-Copy of social security card for proof of social security number (SSN).
+An interested provider contacts the SC Child Care Scholarship Program Control Center and indicates that they are interested in becoming enrolled in the SC Child Care Scholarship Program.

+- A Non-Related FFN Application for Consideration of Enrollment form (DSS Form 3775) is sent to the potential provider. - Upon receipt of the paperwork, the provider completes the following forms:DSS Form 3775 Application for Consideration of Enrollment. - Upon receipt of the completed DSS Form 3775, SC Child Care Scholarship Program staff will review the information and send the DSS Form 1706 - Criminal Background Check Questionaire to the child care provider for all family members 15 years and older along with the Form 37124 - Central Registry Form for all household memembers 18 years and older. - Once SC Child Care Scholarship Program Staff receive the completed documents and the SLED/FBI, Central Registry and sex offender checks are satisfactory, the potential FFN provider will then receive a full enrollment packet to become enrolled: - Family, Friend, and Neighbor Child Care Enrollment and Agreement, Source Form 3774 - Family, Friend, and Neighbor Child Care Certification, S Form 3776 - IRS Form W-9 - Copy of social security card for proof of social security number (SSN).
 If the social security card is not available, a printout from the SSA is acceptable.
-Other documents with the SSN will be reviewed on a caseby-case basis for acceptance.

-e.
-Copy of driver's license or State ID
+Other documents with the SSN will be reviewed on a case-by-case basis for acceptance. - Copy of driver's license or State ID